ganiatgithub/GNA5031_applied12/Instructions.md

 ```

 It would be helpful to know which organisms we’re dealing with, so let’s check those 16S rRNA sequences to identify what these organisms are.
-Head to NCBI BLAST and select[BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_SPEC=GeoBlast&PAGE_TYPE=BlastSearch).
+Head to NCBI [BLASTn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_SPEC=GeoBlast&PAGE_TYPE=BlastSearch).
 Copy the sequence into the query box, and change the search to BLAST against rRNA/ITS databases – specifically 16S ribosomal RNA sequences.
 You can leave the rest of the options at the default settings, and run the search.
 Examine the results.

 ### Exercise 1